 All you need to do is connect to the internet, then download the Netflix app and sign into your account.

-If you don’t have a smart TV, you can still connect to the internet using one of the many streaming devices on the market.
-Most of the popular ones either come with Netflix installed on them already or they at least support Netflix so you can manually install the app.
+If you don’t have a smart TV, you can still connect to the internet using one of the many streaming devices on the market, and most of the popular ones either come with Netflix installed on them already.

 Some of the most popular streaming devices are: